EtherCAT Master Software on Windows

 EtherCAT and Windows

-Today, EtherCAT has become one of the most popular real-time Ethernet solutions in the world.
+Today, EtherCAT has become one of the world's most popular real-time Ethernet solutions.
 The EtherCAT Technology Group (ETG) is responsible for keeping the EtherCAT technology open for all potential users.
-The ETG is the fieldbus organization with the largest number of members in the world.
+The ETG is the fieldbus organization with the largest number of members globally.
 The list of members can be found on its homepage.

-Running an EtherCAT Master Stack on Windows only requires a standard Ethernet network interface.
-EC-Master for Windows uses either an onboard (built into the motherboard) Ethernet controller, or an inexpensive external standard network card.
+Running an EtherCAT Master Stack on Windows requires a standard Ethernet network interface, which is commonly found.
+The acontis EC-Master software for Windows uses an onboard (built into the motherboard) Ethernet controller or an inexpensive external standard network card.
 No special interface card is required.

-One option to significantly improve the behavior on Windows is to isolate a CPU for the real-time application and the EtherCAT master.
-This is managed with standard tools of Windows and the acontis RtaccWin technology.
-With the help of the RtaccWin technology, on the one hand a stable, precise clock is generated and on the other hand direct access of the EtherCAT master to the Ethernet controller is enabled.
+One option to significantly improve the performance in Windows is to isolate a CPU dedicated to the real-time application and the EtherCAT master.
+This is achieved with standard Windows tools and the acontis Real-time Accelerator technology.
+A stable and precise clock is generated using the Real-time Accelerator while enabling direct access of the EtherCAT master to the Ethernet controller.

-An alternative solution, in which the rel-time part is not based on Windows, is to run Windows in conjunction with the hard real-time solution EC-Win.
-EC-Win utilizes acontis' real-time hypervisor technology to run Windows and an Real-time Operating System (RTOS) together which enables the possibility to create extremely fast, deterministic, hard real-time EtherCAT applications.
+An alternative solution, in which the real-time part is not based on Windows, is to run Windows in conjunction with the acontis hard real-time solution EC-Win.
+EC-Win utilizes acontis' real-time hypervisor technology to run Windows and a Real-time Operating System (RTOS) together, which enables the possibility of creating EtherCAT applications that are high-speed and deterministic, even meeting hard real-time requirements.

-Solution 1: Off-the-shelf with acontis NDIS Filter Driver
+Solution 1: Standard Windows with acontis' NDIS Filter Driver

-The Network Driver Interface Specification (NDIS) is the specification for a network driver architecture that allows transport protocols like TCP/IP to communicate with an underlying physical network adapter.
-This specification was developed jointly by Microsoft and is used in Windows.
-Therefore, for sending and receiving EtherCAT frames in Windows, EC-Master includes an NDIS Link Layer (emllNdis.dll) to utilize the Ethernet driver that is part of the Windows networking stack.
+The Network Driver Interface Specification (NDIS) is a network driver architecture specification that allows transport protocols like TCP/IP to communicate with an underlying physical network adapter.
+This specification was developed by Microsoft and is used in Windows.
+Therefore, to send and receive EtherCAT frames in Windows, EC-Master includes an NDIS Link Layer (emllNdis.dll) to utilize the standard Ethernet driver included in the Windows networking stack.

-• EC-Master and customer application in Windows User Space
+• EC-Master and customer application run in Windows User Space

 • acontis Windows NDIS filter driver: Use any available Ethernet Interface for EtherCAT

-• Minimum cycle time = 4 ms. Not reliable!
+• Minimum cycle time = 4 milliseconds with high jitter

-• Operating of slaves with Distributed Clocks (DC) not possible!
+• Synchronization of devices with Distributed Clocks (DC) is not possible

 • Easy and quick installation